appknox/vulnerabilities/vulnerabilities/6_android_broken_hostname_verifier/compliant.md

-The code example shows how to verify hostname using a wrappper `HostnameVerifier` which also checks for custom loaded certificates
+The code example shows how to verify hostname using a wrapper `HostnameVerifier` which also checks for custom loaded certificates

     public HostnameVerifier wrapHostnameVerifier(final HostnameVerifier defaultVerifier) {
         if (defaultVerifier == null)